 Ron Francis is in his 10th season in management with the Hurricanes and his second as executive vice president and general manager.
 Francis was named the eighth general manager in franchise history on April 28, 2014, and the second to serve as general manager after also playing for the team.
 The Sault Ste.
-Marie, Ont., native is entering his ninth season in management with Carolina, most recently serving as Vice President of Hockey Operations prior to his appointment as general manager.
+Marie, Ont., native is in his ninth season in management with Carolina, most recently serving as Vice President of Hockey Operations prior to his appointment as general manager.
 As vice president and general manager, Francis, 51, is responsible for all of the team’s hockey decisions.
 In addition to his hockey operations duties, Francis also serves as one of the teams’ alternate governors.

 Following a career in which he established himself as the greatest player in Hurricanes franchise history, Francis re-joined the organization in November 2006 as the team’s director of player development.
 He was promoted to assistant general manager on Oct.
 4, 2007, but returned to the team’s locker room on Dec.
-3, 2008, when he joined new Head Coach Paul Maurice behind the bench as associate head coach.
+3, 2008, when he joined Paul Maurice behind the bench as associate head coach.
 While serving as a coach, Francis maintained a voice in the Hurricanes’ front office decision-making, serving as the team’s director of player personnel.
 He returned to the front office full-time in June 2011, accepting the role of director of hockey operations.